CyberMiles/travis/docs/conect-testnet.md

 # Join Travis TestNet (for Docker and Travis built from source)

-In this document, we will discuss how to connect to the CyberMiles TestNet and the production MainNet.

 ## Prerequisite
 For Docker: It's assumed that you have [setup docker](https://docs.docker.com/engine/installation/).